Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Application to the Knudsen spectral sequence

 The rest of the paper is devoted to studying the mod $p$ homology of labeled configuration spaces using the computation of Quillen homology of spectral Lie algebras.
 The coefficients for homology is $\F$ unless otherwise specified.

 \

 Let $M$ be a manifold of dimension $n$ and $X$ a spectrum.
 The configuration space of $k$ points in $M$ labeled by $X$ is the spectrum considered as a weighted spectra of weight $k$.
+Here $\mathrm{Conf}_k(M)$ is the space of $k$-tuples of pairwise distinct points in $M$.
 Denote by $s\lie$ the monad associated to the free spectral Lie algebra functor $\free^{s\lie}$.
 The $\infty$-category of spectral Lie algebras is cotensored in Spaces, and we write $(-)^{M^+}$ for the cotensor with the one-point compactification of $M$ in this category.
-In \cite{ben}, Knudsen established the following equivalence using factorization homology. \begin{theorem}\cite[Section 3.4]{ben} [cf. \cite[Theorem 5.1]{bhk}] Let $M$ be a parallelizable $n$-manifold and $X$ a spectrum.
+In \cite{ben}, Knudsen established the following equivalence using factorization homology, cf. \cite[Theorem 5.1]{bhk}. \begin{theorem}\cite[Section 3.4]{ben} Let $M$ be a parallelizable $n$-manifold and $X$ a spectrum.
 Consider $X$ as a weighted spectrum of weight one.
-Then there is an equivalence of weighted spectra The left hand side is weighted by the index $k$ and right hand side induced by the weight on $X$. \end{theorem}
+Then there is an equivalence of weighted spectra The left hand side is weighted by the index $k$; the weight filtration on the right hand side is given by propagating the weight on $X$ via the free spectral Lie operad functor. \end{theorem}

 Applying the bar spectral sequence (\Cref{barsseq}) to the bar construction on the right hand side, we obtain the following:

 \begin{proposition} There is a weighted spectral sequence

 \end{proposition} The $\Lie_{\R}$-algebra structure on the $\F$-module has an explicit description.